 I have a communication that I need to submit but it is late.
 The appointment effective date has already passed, can I still submit the communication and what do I need to do to explain why it is being submitted late?

 You can submit the communication, but a memo to the Provost is required to explain why the communication is being submitted to the Regents after the appointment is already in effect.
 Please note: Every effort should be made to submit all communications in a timely fashion before the effective date of the appointment.
-See example in the examples section of this guide.
+See an example in the Examples section of this guide.